Top 10 Canadian Films of All Time

-The Top 10 Canadian Films of All Time is a list compiled by the Toronto International Film Festival ranking what are the considered the best Canadian films.
-The list has been compiled once roughly every 10 years starting in 1984, typically assembled by polling a combination of Canadian critics and filmmakers.
-The list, which is separate from the festival's annual Canada's Top Ten list of the best Canadian films released within that year, has been published in 1993, 2004, and 2015.
+The Top 10 Canadian Films of All Time is a list compiled by the Toronto International Film Festival ranking what are considered the best Canadian films.
+It was first published in 1984, typically assembled by polling a combination of Canadian critics and filmmakers.
+Separate from the festival's annual Canada's Top Ten list of the best Canadian films released within that year, it was redone in 1993, 2004 and 2015.

 Methodology

 The list is compiled once every decade.
 The list was started in 1984 because Canadian film was taking off, and was made by polling critics, professors, fans and festival staff.
 According to Piers Handling, a TIFF director, the idea of the Top 10 was to introduce the public to Canadian film, and around 100 people were polled.
 TIFF did not provide the poll-takers with a list of films to choose from.

 In 2015, the polling method was changed, as those who responded were divided into two groups, filmmakers and critics.
 Filmmakers made up 40% of the respondents.
 There were 200 participants.